MG+MSUM

 The concept of accumulating time in space underpins another, special project at the exhibition, involving Moderna galerija’s photographic collection.
 Entitled Pavilion, it constitutes a cumulative space created by the participating artists, a temporary and flexible construction conceived as a space within a space, an exhibition within an exhibition, allowing the exploration and activation of the collection.
 The aim is not to produce a number of individual exhibitions within the exhibition, but rather a diversity of views and perspectives in relation to the entire show, to the artists’ creative practices, and to the photographic collection, which is not merely an object of some concluded past or canonical understanding, but an active element of the present, relating to the current moment in a new and unexpected way.

-The first exhibition of works from Moderna galerija’s photographic collection in the Pavilion will be prepared by artists Ana Zibelnik and Jakob Ganslmeier.
-Their selection focuses on photographs taken almost a century ago, and on the way they present an idealized version of Slovenia’s natural world as timeless and hopeful, inviting us to ponder on the meaning and implications of landscape photography today.
+The first exhibition of works from Moderna galerija’s photographic collection in the Pavilion was prepared by artists Ana Zibelnik and Jakob Ganslmeier.
+Their selection was focused on photographs taken almost a century ago, and on the way they present an idealized version of Slovenia’s natural world as timeless and hopeful.Over the past few decades, these motives have been closely connected with Slovenian national identity.
+Indeed, today’s images of natural landscapes carry significant political weight.
+In climate discourse, they not only serve as poignant reminders of what we stand to lose, but can easily be appropriated as greenwashing, and are commonly featured in nativist and nationalist agendas.

-In conjunction with the exhibition, a catalogue will be published, bringing essays by Tomo Stanič (“Photo-topia”) and Lydia Matthews (“Shifting, But from and to Where?”), and texts by Esad Babačić, Miha Colner, Hana Čeferin, Busra Erkara, A.K., Miroslav Karić, Lucija Klauž, Ajda Ana Kocutar, Neža Kokol, Špela Pipan, Tjaša Pogačar & Jon Derganc, Amila Puzić, Urška Savič, Bertam Selim, Nina Skumavc, Goran Trbuljak, Aleksandra Vajd, Pieter Vermeulen and Dimitrij Mlekuž Vrhovnik.
+In conjunction with the exhibition, a catalogue will be published, bringing essays by Ana Mizerit (“An Introduction to Space with a Potentiality for a Shift”), Tomo Stanič (“Phototopia”) and Lydia Matthews (“Shifting, But from and to Where?”), and texts by Esad Babačić, Miha Colner, Hana Čeferin, Busra Erkara, A.K., Miroslav Karić, Lucija Klauž, Ajda Ana Kocutar, Neža Kokol, Špela Pipan, Tjaša Pogačar & Jon Derganc, Amila Puzić, Urška Savič, Bertam Selim, Nina Skumavc, Goran Trbuljak, Aleksandra Vajd, Pieter Vermeulen and Dimitrij Mlekuž Vrhovnik.